Content Navigation

 Similar forms

-• IRS 1099-R: This is used for reporting distributions from retirement accounts.
-Like the 1099-C, it helps the IRS track the movement of funds that can affect tax liabilities.
+• IRS 1099-R: This form is used for reporting distributions from retirement accounts.
+Like the 1099-C, it deals with financial transactions that can impact taxable income.

 Dos and Don'ts